cegerard/appsgate/distributions/README.md

 to install it just ignore the connexion error messages from histman bundler or remove histman-0.0.2-SNAPSHOT.jar and mongo-java-driver-2.10.1.jar from bundle directory.

-The AppsGate-test-distribution is provide in order to test some bundle in the little distribution with only some needed bundles.
+The RPi-distribution is provide in order to deploy AppsGate on a Raspberry Pi (hard-float OS).